anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter05.md

 Production clusters should enable Kubelet authentication and authorization

 ### 5.4.7 Securing Kubernetes Dashboard
 The Kubernetes dashboard is a webapp for managing your cluster.
-It it is not a part of the Kubernetes cluster itself, it has to be installed by the owners of the cluster.
+It is not a part of the Kubernetes cluster itself, it has to be installed by the owners of the cluster.
 Thus, there are a lot of tutorials on how to do this.
 Unfortunately, most of them create a service account with very high privileges.
-This caused Tesla and some others to be hacked via such a poorly configured K8s dashboard.
+This caused Tesla and some others to be hacked via such a poorly configured Kubernetes dashboard.
 (Reference: Tesla cloud resources are hacked to run cryptocurrency-mining malware - https://arstechnica.com/information-technology/2018/02/tesla-cloud-resources-are-hacked-to-run-cryptocurrency-mining-malware/)